LooperXX/AGIF/README.md

 >
 > There are `[13162, 759, 828]` utterances for training, validation and testing in the `MixATIS_clean` and `[39776, 2198, 2199]` in the `MixSNIPS_clean`.
 >
-> We rerun all the experiments and the results are as follows:
+**We recommend using the cleaned version datasets.** We rerun all the experiments and the results are as follows:

 ![result_single](img/result_multi_clean.png)